heitormbonfim/heitormbonfim/README.md

 ## 🚀 At a Glance

 - **Freelance Navigator:** Currently carving out a niche in the freelance ecosystem.
-- **Tech Explorer:** Diving deep into VueJS, NextJS, Java, and Springboot while constantly expanding my expertise.
+- **Tech Explorer:** Diving deep into Nuxt, Go (Golang) with Gin, Java with Springboot while constantly expanding my expertise.
 - **Philosophy & Writing:** Dedicated to both the rigor of code and the art of thoughtful expression.
 - **Connect:** Reach out at [heitormbonfim@gmail.com](mailto:heitormbonfim@gmail.com) for collaborations or deep tech discussions.